What to expect?

 Brazoria County Fair is a planned event that would provide competition, entertainment, enjoyment, and an opportunity for county residents and visitors to get together with friends.
 The fair provides people with a standard of excellence, which all county residents could work to achieve and to encourage the continued improvement of the equality of life in Brazoria County.

-BCFA conducts several events throughout the year including our annual Science Fair in February, Game, Farm & Ranch Expo in April, Youth Summer Series Rodeo in June, Spike & Spurs Golf Classic in August, Annual Kick-off dinner and dance is September and of course our Fair in October.
+BCFA conducts several events throughout the year including our annual Science Fair in March, Youth Summer Series, Auto & Bike Show in May, Cowboys on the Coast Fishing Tournament first weekend in June, Livestock Show in July, Annual Kick-off dinner and dance is September and of course our Fair in October.

 Today the Brazoria County Fair has approximately 2,000 members.
 There is a board of directors that total 99 and a 26 member executive board that oversee the different areas of the Fair.
 Today it takes more than 500 volunteers to keep the Fair Association operating.